Fall Swimmimg Lessons 2014

 Preschool Swim Lessons are an introduction to water that slowly builds and progresses.
 Children learn safety in an aquatics environment, as well as the fundamentals of swim strokes.
 Lessons are located at the YMCA18th Street Pool.
 Sessions are comprised of 8 classes.
-Classes meet 2 nights a week for 30 minutes on Tuesday/Thursdays or 1 night a week for 30 minutes on Mondays.
+Monday Night classes meet 1 night a week for 30 minutes.
+Tuesday/Thursdays classes meet 2 nights a week for 30 minutes.

 Red Cross Preschool Aquatics is designed to give young children a positive, developmentally appropriate aquatic learning experience.